 Survey Junkie is a great way to get free gas.
 The biggest perk with Survey Junkie is that you can also redeem your points for cash which you can spend on anything.

 Like Swagbucks, you can earn your points on Survey Junkie by taking surveys.
-Check out our Survey Junkie review to learn more about the platform.
+Read our Survey Junkie review to learn how to take online surveys on the platform.

 InboxDollars is also a survey site.
 However, my favorite way to earn cash is to read the emails they send, play games, and watch videos.

 While InboxDollars has a higher cash-out threshold at $30, it’s still a legitimate rewards site.
-Check out our InboxDollars review to learn more about the platform.
+Read our InboxDollars review to learn more about the platform.